 The following table lists the main provisions of Michigan's cocaine laws.
 See FindLaw's Drug Charges section to learn more.

 |Possession||First offense: possibility for probation (in lieu of prison), and/or drug rehabilitation; otherwise, penalties same as for possession with intent to distribute.

 |Sale (Possession with intent to distribute)||(Felony charge) Under 50 g.: Up to 4 yrs. and/or $25,000; 50-450 g.: up to 20 yrs. and $250,000; 450 g - 1 kg.: up to 30 yrs. and $500,000; Over 1 kg.: life imprisonment and up to $1,000,000; sale to minor or near school property: up to double penalties|

-Note: State laws are constantly changing -- contact a Michigan drug crime attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult a Michigan drug crime attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law